 Policies and Procedures

-After receiving the Policies & Procedures Guidance Checklist, new applicants will have 90 days to prepare and submit policies and procedures to NABP for evaluation and confirmation of compliance with VAWD criteria.
+After receiving the Policies & Procedures Assessment, new applicants will have 90 days to prepare and submit policies and procedures to NABP for evaluation and confirmation of compliance with VAWD criteria.
 NABP will conduct a thorough review of your policies and procedures against the VAWD criteria and provide an opportunity to address any deficiencies found through the review.

 The application instructions include further important details on submitting supplemental documentations necessary to complete your accreditation process.

-NABP also screens the facilities and staff of the wholesale distributor through its Clearinghouse to check for disciplinary actions levied against the distributor or the pharmacist-in-charge.
+NABP screens the facilities and staff of the wholesale distributor through its Clearinghouse to check for disciplinary actions levied against the distributor or the pharmacist-in-charge.

 The NABP Clearinghouse is a national database of educational, competence, licensure, and disciplinary information on pharmacists practicing in NABP’s active member board states and jurisdictions.